shadow-light/sellingjesus.org/src/articles/bible-publishers.md

 [^cc]: All publishers are likely to be aware of Creative Commons licenses, as there has been active discussion about open licensing within the bible industry over the last few years.
 Crossway certainly knows about them, as they explicitly forbid them being used when quoting the ESV.

 [^profit]: Some translations add "for profit" to Paul's statement, but it is not in the original text.

-[^edits]: Minor edits have been made since publication, such as including additional examples of restrictive licensing practices (26 Feb 2025).